damianhakert/damianhakert.github.io/source/posts/2017-03-13-gitlab-in-action-part-2.html.md

-While the original trip itinerary had us staying in Warsaw for two weeks and then going to Madrid, not booking everything in advanced allowed us to make changes on-the-fly, and we cut a week off of Warsaw in order to have a week in France with [Rémy].
+While the original trip itinerary had us staying in Warsaw for two weeks and then going to Madrid, not booking everything in advanced allowed us to make changes on-the-fly, and we cut a week off of Warsaw in order to make a detour to France to rendezvous with [Rémy].
 We loved walking around Nice, and having a local willing to play chauffeur for a bit allowed us to see Antibes and Cannes as well.
 It turns out the French Riviera is stunningly beautiful -- who knew?!

 {: .text-center}
 [![Sunset in Antibes][nce-sunset]{: .shadow width="600px"}][nce-sunset]